-TL;DR: The best alternative to Hola in the premium category are ExpressVPN and NordVPN.
-For free category, you can give a try to ProtonVPN and Hotspot Shield (I don’t recommend free services, though).
+The best Hola alternatives in the premium category are ExpressVPN and NordVPN.
+For a free VPN, you can try ProtonVPN and Hotspot Shield.

-It’s used by 144+ million peoples globally – Isn’t it staggering figures?
+It’s used by 144+ million people globally – Isn’t it staggering figures?

 But, there are many reviews against Hola due to potential privacy and security issues that I am not going to discuss in detail.
 You can check online for indepth information. 🙂

 So, let’s just start!